 Once the number crunching verified the worst-case scenario, it was decided that cultural posterity should reside separately from where the only viable shelters were being covertly built under the Patagonian Andes.

-The funding source for this remains vague, diffuse, unhampered by red tape.
+The funding source for this remains vague, diffuse, and unhampered by red tape.

 It’s been said that an opened remembrance sphere evokes a split locket, but they always remind me of the oysters I swam past as I plunged deeper beneath the Gulf of Mexico, unspooling rope into a rapidly fading light.